 - Bachelor of Fine Art, Mount Holyoke College, 1995-1999

 Ingrid has been with Johnson Favaro since 2011.
 Ingrid's responsibilities include all aspects of a project from master planning through permitting, construction, and close-out.
 Ingrid has been instrumental in permitting a number of projects in our office as well as in closing out most of our DSA projects.
 She also manages all aspects of the development of the in-house Building Information Model (BIM) from design development through construction documents.
-A selection of Ingrid's experience includes the Manhattan Beach Library, the Early Education and Elementary School, and the Mirman School Athletic Facilities and Master Plan.
+A selection of Ingrid's experience includes the Manhattan Beach Library, the Center for Early Education, and the Mirman School Athletic Facilities and Master Plan.
+She is currently managing the Center for Early Education.

 Ashle Fauvre, Design Associate